MirageNet/Mirage/doc/docs/analyzers/MIRAGE1207.md

 # MIRAGE1207: Missing RateLimit on ServerRpc

 ## The Problem
-A `[ServerRpc]` method is declared without a `[RateLimit]` attribute.
+A `[ServerRpc]` method lacks a `[RateLimit]` attribute.

-To prevent denial of service (DoS) attacks, server CPU strain, and memory bloat from client RPC spam, it is highly recommended to apply a `[RateLimit]` attribute to every `[ServerRpc]` method.
-Without a rate limit, a malicious client could flood the server with requests, leading to server performance degradation or player disconnects.
+Without a rate limit, clients can spam requests, potentially causing server lag, memory issues, or disconnects.

 ---